ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 would be able to do that, Layered Attestation would become unfeasible.

-In this example the duty of being the Attesting Environment is now taken over by the (U)EFI / BIOS / Firmware that was the Attested Environment before.
+In this example the duty of being the Attesting Environment is now taken over by the first mutable environment that was the Attested Environment before.
 This transfer of duty is the essential part of Layered Attestation.
-The (U)EFI / BIOS / Firmware now is the Attesting Environment.
+The first mutable environment now is the Attesting Environment.
 The next Target Environment is, in this example, a bootloader.
 There are potentially multiple kernels to boot, the decision is up to the bootloader.
 Only a bootloader with intact integrity will make an appropriate decision.
-Therefore, Claims about the integrity of a bootloader are now collected by the freshly appointed Attesting Environment that is the (U)EFI / BIOS / Firmware.
+Therefore, Claims about the integrity of a bootloader are now collected by the freshly appointed Attesting Environment.
 Collected Claims have to be stored by the current Attesting Environment in a similar shielded and secured manner, so that the next Attesting Environment is not capable of altering the collection of claims stored.